vikcon/WP-Server-Instructions/README.md

 First, let's check what version is the latest in the _apt_ repository:
 `$ apt-cache show nginx` (it is most likely behind)

-APT repo still has 1.14.x legacy version, so will need latest one.
+apt repo still has 1.14.x legacy version, so will need latest one.

 Add latest Sources
 ```